KomputeProject/kompute/README.md

 We will now show the [same example as above](#your-first-kompute-simple-version) but leveraging more advanced Kompute features:

 1. Create Kompute Manager with explicit device 0 and single queue of familyIndex 2
-2. Create a set of data tensors in host memory for processing
+2. Explicitly create Kompute Tensors without initializing in GPU
-3. Map the tensor host data into GPU memory with Kompute Operation
+3. Initialise the Kompute Tensor in GPU memory and map data into GPU
-4. Run operation with custom compute shader code asynchronously
+4. Run operation with custom compute shader code asynchronously with explicit dispatch layout
 5. Create managed sequence to submit batch operations to the CPU
 6. Map data back to host by running the sequence of batch operations